Visiting Chile (or, really, anywhere)

 I bought the latest Lonely Planet at the local bookstore, and I'm glad that I did so I didn't worry that I didn't have current information.
 But...

 The 2018 edition lists Santiago hotels with suites running US$ 375 per night.
 Spas.
 Ski lodges and other resorts with multiple massage offerings.
-Small cities I visited, like Rancagua and Talca, appear, if at all, as items on a list.
+Places I visited, like Rancagua and Talca, appear, if at all, as items on a list.
+Talca is mentioned only briefly, Rancagua not at all.

 The 2009 edition, which I picked up at a library book sale, has reasonable detail on Rancagua and Talca.